nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 ## AllergyIntolerance ##

-The diagram shows the referencing for the AllergyIntolerance resource.
+The diagram shows the referencing for the AllergyIntolerance Resource.

 <img src="images/explore/allergyIntolerance_referencing.png" style="width: 75%;max-width: 75%;">